 In FIFA 23, players need to be able to get the most out of the striker position, especially when playing Pro Clubs.

 On top of knowing various skills and meta ways to finish chances, strikers should also pick the ideal attribute set.
-A proper striker build in Pro Clubs can give you the stronger end of the rope in any balanced match.
+A proper striker build in Pro Clubs will give you an advantage in any balanced match.

 Let’s get right into the nitty-gritty of the best striker build for FIFA 23 Pro Clubs.